cylab/awssdk-dynamodb-kotlin-dsl/README.md

     val request = createTableRequest {

-      // provisionedThroughput is also available as sub DSL without a
+      // provisionedThroughput is also available as sub DSL with Unit return type
-      // so if you want to call the builder DSL that returns an actual
+      // so if you want to call the builder DSL that returns an actual object,
-      // object, you need to call the equivalent DynamodbDSL extension function val block = DynamodbDSL.provisionedThroughput {
+      // you need to call the equivalent DynamodbDSL extension function val block = DynamodbDSL.provisionedThroughput {
         readCapacityUnits = 10
         writeCapacityUnits = 10